giorgosR/xevo/README.md

 xevo::ga::initialise<E, POP>(E& X, std::tuple<PopArgs>(...) popargs)
 ```

-This a method to initialise the initial population stored in `X` array.
+This is a method to initialise the initial population stored in `X` array.
 The user can provide a Population functor so as to control how the initialisation will be calculated.

 * evolve